-The reduction in the bank's reliance on confidence-sensitive market funding are reflected in the assigned funding structure score of baa2.
+The reduction in the bank's reliance on confidence-sensitive market funding is reflected in the assigned funding structure score of baa2.

-The bank's liquidity position remains above the minimum requirements.
-The bank's investment portfolio used for liquidity purposes amounted to $\in$ 81 billion in December 2017, mostly comprised of level 1A high-quality liquid assets (HQLA) eligible in the LCR without haircut.
-We estimate this liquidity buffer to be sufficient to cover a discontinuation of the bank's short-term wholesale funding: total wholesale funding amounted to approximately $\in$ 150 billion as of December 2017, out of which about $\in$ 66 billion was short-term.
+The bank's high-quality liquid assets (HQLA) portfolio amounted to €129 billion (of which €116 billion were level 1 assets).
+We believe this liquidity buffer to be sufficient to cover a discontinuation of the bank's short-term wholesale funding: based on our calculation, total wholesale funding9 amounted to approximately €171 billion as of 30 June 2018, out of which about €91 billion was short-term.
 Furthermore, ING Bank's proportion of encumbered assets stood at 19%, in December 2017, a level which is below the EU banks' average (at around 26%) and leaves sufficient amount of loans available to be packaged into central bank eligible securitizations, if required.

 The transferability of ING's liquidity among the group's various entities is however constrained by local supervisors' requirement to maintain minimum liquidity buffers in some subsidiaries.
-The group tends nevertheless to optimize its cash-rich entities' liquidity by transferring to them or originating out of them increasing amounts of assets - wholesale assets (e.g. structured finance loans to ING Belgium and ING Germany) and retail assets (e.g. Belgian and Dutch mortgages to ING Germany).
+The group tends nevertheless to optimize its cash-rich entities' liquidity by transferring to them, or originating out of them increasing amounts of assets - wholesale assets (e.g. structured finance loans to ING Belgium and ING Germany) and retail assets (e.g. Belgian and Dutch mortgages to ING Germany).
 These constraints on liquidity transfer are reflected in ING's liquidity score of baa1, one notch below the initial score of a3 resulting from its ratio of liquid assets on tangible banking assets of 26.3%.